Kruger National Park Self Drive: Your Ultimate Guide (videos inc)

 This article is packed full of information that will help you to self-drive Kruger National Park.
 It’ll help with planning and ensure you have all the knowledge you’ll need to embark on your Kruger safari and help you to find all the incredible animals of Kruger.

-We drove from south to north on our self-drive through Kruger National Park, spending 8 weeks covering as much of its 3000 kilometres of roads as we could.
+We drove from south to north on our self-drive through Kruger National Park, spending 8 weeks covering as much of its 3000 kilometres of roads as possible.

 Deciding where to go and planning your Kruger itinerary will depend on your time frames, interests and the season.
 This Kruger guide will help you choose the best options for your own self-drive safari in the Park.